 Biology at the University of Oregon

 We’re delighted that you’ve considered our Department.
 Here we’ll give you a brief overview of the requirements for earning a major in Biology.
 We also encourage you to consider one of our optional Emphasis Areas in Ecology & Evolution, Human Biology, Marine Biology, Molecular Cellular & Developmental Biology, and Neuroscience & Behavior.
 Choosing one of these focus areas can help guide you through upper-division course work according to your specific interests and you will receive written documentation when you complete an Emphasis Area upon graduation.
-Feel free to call us at 541-346‑4525 or come see our outstanding staff in our Biology Advising Center in 73 Klamath Hall from 10 am – 3 pm, Monday thru Friday during the regular academic year.
+Feel free to call us at 541-346‑4525 or come see our outstanding staff in our Biology & General Science Advising Center in 65 Klamath Hall from 10 am to 3 pm, Monday through Friday during the regular academic year.
 You can also find answers to many common questions and much additional information on our websites:

 BIOLOGY MAJOR REQUIREMENTS OVERVIEW